peh-empire/hello-github/README.md

 cd hello-github
 ```
 ## Add collaborators
 To manage access, move to [peh-empire's settings](https://github.com/peh-empire/hello-github/settings), then to `Manage access' and press `Invite a collaborator` and select by `username`
+## Create Issue
+Move to the repository at `github.com` and file a new